 - Muscle paralysis

-- Standard tests including complete blood count, biochemical profile, and urinalysis.
-Hypoglycemia may be revealed.
-Elevated liver enzymes may also be revealed.
+- Standard tests including complete blood count, biochemical profile, and urinalysis which may reveal low blood glucose and/or elevated liver enzymes.

 - Ultrasound of the organs may display an enlargement of the liver, kidneys or heart.

 - Echocardiogram to evaluate the heart.

 - A DNA test can confirm the diagnosis.